sh4nH/GymTym/README.md

 <img width="1280" alt="image" src="https://user-images.githubusercontent.com/95856653/175950138-64236104-bd55-4cf0-98d4-ba8c259846b7.png">

 The responses above are provided in a JSON Format and do not alter the state of the server, as per RESTful API principles.
 The API is yet to be deployed to Amazon Web API Gateway, thus dummy values are being used for frontend.

+Problems encountered :

+1) Initially, the scraper used the APScheduler library to schedule the scrape.
+The architecture was pretty complicated- I had to use a combination of triggers and a job store.
+However, the Heroku dynos slept after 30 minutes of inactivity unless I'd paid(my scraper is inactive during the night as the gym isn't open then).
+Thus, I decided to switch to AWS EC2, as it also provided me the opportunity to separate the scraping logic from the scheduling logic using a cron job.

+2) The cron job took more than a day to set in place.
+Despite the fact that I set the Local and RTC Timezone of the Server to Asia/Singapore, the cronjob for some reason kept scraping at UTC time.
+Setting the CRON_TMZ env variable to Asia/Singapore yielded no benefits either.
+What made debugging this very difficult was the fact that my Python code (web scraper) ran correctly in SGT.

+ For Milestone 3, we will be adding a chat feature and a find a buddy feature for finding a partner with a similar training plan to hit the gym together.

 **Tech Stack**